sigmoidal/Coronasurveys-web/README.md

 " width="1000" height="400" frameborder="0"></iframe>

-(1) @CoronaSurveys estimates 95% confidence interval.

-(2) Amy Maxmen.
+(1) Amy Maxmen.
 How much is coronavirus spreading under the radar?
-Nature News Explainer, March 13th, 2020. https://www.nature.com/articles/d41586-020-00760-8
+Nature News Explainer, March 13th, 2020. <https://www.nature.com/articles/d41586-020-00760-8>

-(3) Hiroshi Nishiura et al. Early Epidemiological Assessment of the Virulence of Emerging Infectious Diseases: A Case Study of an Influenza Pandemic.
+(2) Hiroshi Nishiura et al. Early Epidemiological Assessment of the Virulence of Emerging Infectious Diseases: A Case Study of an Influenza Pandemic.
 Plos One.
-August 31, 2009. https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0006852
+August 31, 2009. <https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0006852>

+(3) @CoronaSurveys estimates with 95% confidence.

 ### About the project